 - a major survey of 14 nearby luminous infrared galaxies to determine the distribution, kinematics, and physical conditions of the gas and dust, to compare with simulations of galaxy mergers to understand how the gas and star formation rates evolve during the merger process, and as a well-studied local sample to understand high-redshift submillimeter galaxies (with former graduate student Kaz Sliwa and various collaborators)

 From 1999-2014 I was the Canadian Project Scientist for the Atacama Large Millimeter Array (ALMA), which was recommended as the highest priority for Canadian participation in a major, new, ground-based observatory in the report of the Long Range Planning Panel, "The Origins of Structure in the Universe" .
 ALMA began Early Science observations in September 2011.
 I am an Associate Scientist with the SPIRE instrument for the Herschel Space Observatory , which operated from 2009 to 2013.
-I am also a member of the Board of Trustess of Associate Universities, Inc and am currently the Past President of the Canadian Astronomical Society.
+I am also a member of the Board of Trustess of Associate Universities, Inc.

 Here is where you can find my 2013-2014 sabbatical blog which has both science and personal entries.